-Donald Trump closes in on the White House with victories in battleground states
+Donald Trump returns to the White House

-While still short of four electoral votes to officially be able to declare himself the winner, Trump addressed a crowd of cheering supporters in Florida and told them that this moment will “help our country heal.”
+While he was still short of four electoral votes to officially be able to declare himself the winner, Trump addressed a crowd of cheering supporters in Florida and told them that this moment will “help our country heal.”
 He also said that “we’ve achieved the most incredible political thing.”

 Uncertain times

-A Trump victory would open a period of uncertainty in the United States and the world.
+Trump’s victory opens a period of uncertainty in the United States and the world.
 The former president has embarked on an authoritarian path, alluding to his political rivals as the “enemy within,” and has even threatened to use the military against them.
 The system has mechanisms to defend itself against abuses of power, but the Republicans have also taken the Senate (the House is still up for grabs) and the Supreme Court has a conservative supermajority of six to three.
 The Democrats, led by Joe Biden and Kamala Harris, have repeatedly warned of the risk to democracy that Trump’s return to the White House would entail.

-His return would also alter the world’s geopolitical chessboard.
+His return could also alter the world’s geopolitical chessboard.
 Trump embraces isolationism with his “America First” policy.
 The Republican is in tune with dictators such as Russia’s Vladimir Putin and North Korea’s Kim Jong-un, or with far-right leaders such as Hungary’s Viktor Orbán and Argentina’s Javier Milei.

 The Republican could also spark a trade war.
 He proposes imposing reciprocal tariffs on U.S. imports equal to the rates that trading partners impose on U.S. exports (usually higher).
 This would be added to (or overlapped by) a universal basic tariff of 10% to 20% on all imports.
 For China, Trump has promised a general tariff of 60% and higher on some products.
 In addition, he has promised that he will put tariffs of 100% on cars imported from Mexico.
 Trump already imposed tariffs during his presidency that Biden has maintained, or even raised in some cases, but the current proposal is of a much larger magnitude, which could effectively end trade with China and trigger retaliation from the European Union.

-Although Joe Biden leaves behind a thriving economy, with the unemployment rate near its lowest level and inflation finally under control, Trump has taken advantage of citizens' frustration over the price increases of over 20% over the last four years, which have taken a toll on voters' mood.
+Although Biden leaves behind a thriving economy, with the unemployment rate near its lowest level and inflation finally under control, Trump has taken advantage of citizens’ frustration over the price increases of over 20% over the last four years, which have taken a toll on voters’ mood.
 This inflation forced the Federal Reserve to raise interest rates, thereby also making housing more expensive.
 Now that inflation is close to the price stability target, the central bank has begun to lower interest rates.
 In fact, after the half-point cut in September, it is expected to approve a new cut this Thursday.

 Sign up for our weekly newsletter to get more English-language news coverage from EL PAÍS USA Edition